Table of Contents

 HAP is funded by the Vermont Housing and Conservation Board and the Department of Disabilities Aging and Independent Living.

-In order to be eligible for the Home Access Program, an individual must be a disabled resident of Vermont.
+In order to be eligible for the Home Access Program and / or the Sue Williams Freedom Fund, an individual must be a physically disabled resident of Vermont.
 HAP income eligibility guidelines require that the individual’s income be no greater than 80% of the median average in the geographic location in which the individual resides.

 Neither the age of the applicant, nor their home ownership status, is considered as eligibility factors for this program.

 The benefits and services of the Home Access Program are determined by individual needs.
-This might mean an addition of an entry ramp to the front of a home, increasing the width of steps, an addition of a pedestal sink, allowing wheelchair access, adding a built in shower seat, a shower attachment that is handheld, a higher toilet seat, and/or grab bars.
+This might mean an addition of an entry ramp to the front of a home, increasing the width of steps, an addition of a pedestal sink (to allow wheelchair access), adding a built in shower seat, a shower attachment that is handheld, a higher toilet seat, and/or grab bars.
 The maximum allowable allowance per eligible individual is $15,000.

 For the SWFF program, the maximum allowable allowance per eligible individual is $1,500.